Ethical Hacking Courses for Beginners Know If You Can Learn Hacking from Scratch

-- White Hat Hacker – He/she is an authorized hacker who usually gets employed by Government/s and organizations to test whether their current system is hack-proof or not.
+White Hat Hacker: He/she is an authorized hacker who usually gets employed by Government/s organizations to test whether their current system is hack-proof or not.
 This is done generally by penetration testing.

 Besides the diverse training courses which are designed in a way that even a beginner or layman could understand, you can also get SIEM (Security Information and Event Management) security.